-DATE OF ADOPTION: October 21, 20 004 LEGAL REFERENCE: REVISION DATE (S): February 19, 2 2015; May 18, 2023 RELATED ADMINISTRATIVE RUL ES AND REGULATIONS:
+DATE OF ADOPTION: October 21, 2004 LEGAL REFERENCE: REVISION DATE (S): February 19, 2015; May 18, 2023 RELATED ADMINISTRATIVE RULES AND REGULATIONS:

-Semmore State Conege Follow Manual Title: POLICY NUMBER: II-6-11 ACADEM IC RANK The Seminole State College Board of Regents rank to teaching faculty members who have reon educational attainment, longevity and tenur eached certain levels of achievement based As a general guideline, the rank of "assistant professor" may be awarded. aching field.
-An "assistant professor" who sociate professor."
-After completing 10 It is recognized that these guidelines will not a authorized to award rank based on his or her a Financial incentives may be awarded at each I funding. ssessment of individual circumstances.
+Semmore State Conege Folicy Mandar Title: POLICY NUMBER: II-6-11 ACADEMIC CRANK The Seminole State College Board of Regents aurank to teaching faculty members who have reac on educational attainment, longevity and tenure.
+As a general guideline, the rank of "assistant profaculty member whose academic credentials includes of graduate coursework in a specified teach attains tenure, may be awarded the rank of "asso years of full-time service as a faculty member an "professor" may be awarded. ude achieving a master's degree with 18 hing field.
+An "assistant professor" who ciate professor."
+After completing 10 It is recognized that these guidelines will not appauthorized to award rank based on his or her asserinancial incentives may be awarded at each level funding. essment of individual circumstances.
 DATE OF ADOPTION: May 26, 2011 REVIEW DATE(S): February 20, 2018 LEGAL REFERENCE: